Meet the Mets

 The instrumental of the original version opened and closed broadcasts of Met games on WFAN radio and is used for lineup rundowns during home games on SportsNet New York, while part of the 1984 update opened and closed WFAN's Mets Extra pre- and post-game shows.
 For the 2009 season, with the closing of Shea Stadium and opening of Citi Field, the 1984 version was edited by WFAN to cut to the instrumental portion just before the singer sings "Hot dogs, green grass all out at Shea / Guaranteed to have a heck of a day."
-According to the New York Times, the song's original lyrics — “Bring your kiddies, bring your wife / Guaranteed to have the time of your life" — were viewed as "arguably sexist."
+According to The New York Times, the song's original lyrics — "Bring your kiddies, bring your wife / Guaranteed to have the time of your life" — were viewed as "arguably sexist."

 In 2008, an updated version the song was recorded with a rap/hip-hop sound, purportedly to appeal to a younger generation.
 In the second half of the 2009 season, the Mets' first at Citi Field, the original version was often played in the ballpark during breaks in the late innings as a crowd sing-along.

+As of the 2024 season, the original instrumental version is used to open and close the Mets radio broadcasts produced by Audacy.

-Sportswriter Leonard Koppett affected the role of classical music critic in 1963 to tweak the song's simplistic composition: “There is little in the score of interest to a mid-20th-century audience.
+Sportswriter Leonard Koppett affected the role of classical music critic in 1963 to tweak the song's simplistic composition: "There is little in the score of interest to a mid-20th-century audience.
 The harmony is traditional; no influences of atonality or polytonality can be found.
-In fact, it’s sort of un-tonal.”
+In fact, it's sort of un-tonal.”

 "Meet the Mets" was not the first enduring sports-related song for Roberts and Katz, who were professional songwriters.
-The duo had earlier written “Mr. Touchdown, U.S.A.” in 1950, "I Love Mickey," a tribute to New York Yankees centerfielder Mickey Mantle recorded in 1956 by Teresa Brewer, and “It’s a Beautiful Day for a Ballgame” in 1960, well known to fans who heard it played regularly at Dodger Stadium home games.
+The duo had earlier written "Mr. Touchdown, U.S.A." in 1950, "I Love Mickey," a tribute to New York Yankees centerfielder Mickey Mantle recorded in 1956 by Teresa Brewer, and "It's a Beautiful Day for a Ballgame" in 1960, well known to fans who heard it played regularly at Dodger Stadium home games.